Due on Sale Clause Guide

 By the end of this article, you will know that:

-1. A due on sale clause requires the seller of a property to pay the balance of their mortgage in full if they transfer the deed to another owner.
+1. A due on sale clause in a sale contract puts parties on notice that the seller of a property has to pay the balance of their mortgage in full if they transfer the deed to another owner.

 2. You can use a wraparound mortgage to overcome the problem created by a due on sale clause, but it comes with risks.